likethemammal/site/README.md

 //--create repo for example
 //--create _data for each section
 //--remove redux
+//copy styles from old site
-//do styling of site
+//do styling for floating card
+//attach actual site data
+//add stackoverflow to socials
+//replace bg image
+//use new profile image
+//professional section

 //answer stackoverflow question with jsonify
-//all other projects on Github
+//babelrc all other projects on Github
+//add readme to example